Philodendron paraiso verde is admired for its variegated marble-like foliage.

 - Continue with the usual maintenance requirements after repotting.

-A huge, wild-appearing Philodendron may need pruning when there are pests feeding on the plant.
+A huge, overgrown Philodendron may need pruning when pests feed on the plant.
 Besides, the diseased leaves and stems also show signs of plants having healthy pruning.

 Growth Rate of Philodendron Paraiso Verde

 The Philodendron paraiso plant actively grows across USDA hardiness zones 9 to 11 and spreads to a width of approximately 15.7 to 23.6 inches (40 to 60 cm).